nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * CEG students keen to go for SEP and need a clear and organised UI to see course mappings
 * CEG students who want to plan their schools and courses to take
+* Can type fast
+* Prefers typing to mouse interactions
+* Is reasonably comfortable using CLI apps

 ### Value proposition

+* CEG students can manage SEP planning faster than a typical mouse/GUI driven app (EduRec)
 * CEG students can use ExchangeCourseMapper to expedite their for course mapping process by listing universities and specific courses with their subject codes
 * CEG students can easily filter by either NUS-coded modules or partner universities (PU) to quickly identify relevant course options.